luojia65/tm1637-display-demo/README.md

 ```

 You'll see in the output that cargo is compiling this project, GDB is launched by cargo shortly after,
-GDB connects to OpenOCD and pauses for further instructions.
+then GDB connects to OpenOCD and pauses for further instructions.

 After this step, you'll see something like `halted: PC: 0x0800638a` in GDB terminal.
 Input GDB
 command `continue` and press enter, the terminal blocks after a `Continuing.` line.
 And at
 this time, you should see the final result similiar to what the first section shows.

-# More examples

-If you have three TM1637 screens, you can try to display on *all* of them!
-Try the example at
-`examples/three_screens.rs`!
-Note: you may change the pin you connect with source code modified
-as well.
+Congratulations!

+If all these above are too easy to be a challenge for you, here comes some exercises.
+Good luck!

-# Future plans
+# Exercises

+1. Modify the `src/main.rs` code to modify three screens at the same time.
+(In one single loop.)
-- Reuse hardware timer for mutliple screens
+   If possible, reuse the hardware timer `TIM1` for all three screens.
-- Use hardware I2C instead of software simulated I2C implemetation
+2. Modify code to use hardware I2C instead of software simulated I2C implemetation.
+3. Search the Internet to find out how to control the `:`-shaped mark in the middle.
-- Present a HH:MM clock example with symbol `:` blinking
+   After that, present a HH:MM clock with symbol `:` blinking every second.
-- Write an abstract portable TM1637 library that can be used on other MCU brands
+4. Write library allowing other chips to operate TM1637 screens.
+   You may consider relying on digital `InputPin` and `OutputPin` in the `embedded-hal` crate.

+Key for exercise 1 may be found at `examples/three_screens.rs`.

 # Contributing